Report a problem - noise and nuisance

 - a brief description of how the problem is affecting you (i.e. cannot sleep)

 - any additional information you feel is relevant to the case.

 Before making a request for service, we recommend reading our notes on how we investigate nuisance complaints.
 In order for us to investigate your case, we usually require the person making the complaint to fill out diary sheets initially for a couple of weeks.
 If you do not return the completed diary sheets to the council within the specified timescales, the complaint will be closed.
 Note also that making a formal complaint could result in you having to attend court to give evidence.

 What happens next?

 The Environmental Protection Team aims to acknowledge receipt of requests for service, advising of our procedures for dealing them within 3 working days.
-For urgent situations (such as audible alarms, housing safety or dark smoke etc) we aim to make contact with customers as soon as possible and within 24 hours.
+For urgent situations (such as audible alarms or dark smoke from a bonfire, etc) we aim to make contact with customers as soon as possible and within 24 hours.
 All council staff carry photo ID and are happy to be asked for it and to explain the reason for their visit.

 You can make a formal request for service by: